sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/01_overview/glue42-quick-guide.md

 3. Create an app definition.

 To add your app to the [Glue42 Toolbar](../../../../glue42-concepts/glue42-toolbar/index.html), you must create a JSON file with app configuration.
-Place this file in the `%LocalAppData%\Tick42\UserData\<ENV-REG>\apps` folder, where `<ENV-REG>` must be replaced with the environment and region of your [**Glue42 Enterprise**](https://glue42.com/enterprise/) copy (e.g., `T42-DEMO`).
+Place this file in the `%LocalAppData%\Tick42\UserData\<ENV>-<REG>\apps` folder, where `<ENV>-<REG>` must be replaced with the environment and region of your [**Glue42 Enterprise**](https://glue42.com/enterprise/) copy (e.g., `T42-DEMO`).
 If you are using the provided test app, you can simply copy the provided `js-test-app.json` configuration file to that location.
 Otherwise, see below how to create a quick and simple app definition:

 ```json
 {